 Hines' punt return TDs highlight Colts' rout of Panthers

-Nyheim Hines scored two touchdowns on punt returns as the Indianapolis Colts hammered the visiting Carolina Panthers for a 38-6 victory Sunday afternoon at Lucas Oil Stadium in Indianapolis.
+Nyheim Hines scored two touchdowns on punt returns as the Indianapolis Colts hammered the visiting Carolina Panthers, 38-6, on Sunday afternoon in Indianapolis.
 Hines returned a first-quarter punt 84 yards for a score as the Colts built a 14-0 lead.
-In the fourth quarter, he ran a punt back 71 yards for the game's second-to-last touchdown.
-No Carolina player came close to touching Hines for the final 55 yards of the second return.
+In the fourth quarter, he ran back a punt 71 yards for the game's second-to-last touchdown.
+No Carolina player came close to touching Hines for the final 55 yards of that return.

-Quarterback Jacoby Brissett scored on a 1-yard run to open the scoring as the Colts (7-8) snapped a four-game losing streak.
+Indy quarterback Jacoby Brissett opened the scoring with a 1-yard run as the Colts (7-8) snapped a four-game losing streak.
 They were playing their first game since being eliminated from playoff contention.
-It was the NFL debut for rookie quarterback Will Grier, who made the start for Carolina.
+It was the NFL debut for Carolina rookie quarterback Will Grier, who earned the start in place of the benched Kyle Allen.
 Grier threw for 224 yards, completing 27 of 44 passes while tossing three interceptions.

+Carolina running back Christian McCaffrey caught a franchise-record 15 passes in the loss, breaking the single-season record for most receptions by a running back that he set last season.
+He led the Panthers with 119 receiving yards and added 54 rushing yards on 13 carries.
+The Panthers (5-10) have lost seven games in a row and finish the regular season next week against NFC South champion New Orleans at home.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)